Oleg-Chashko/SSToolbox/README.md

 ### Before you run the script, I strongly recommend that you read the Tips section.

-- Run the script and select the option you want.
+- Run the script and select the Command you want.

 <p align="center">
   <img width="780px" src="https://raw.githubusercontent.com/Oleg-Chashko/Shell-Script-Toolkit/main/Images/Running_script_2.png" />